 How do we know Ignatius’ original seven letters were not forgeries?
 How do we know John Calvin actually set up his system of theology while ignoring crucial, authentic evidence?
 Ironically, Protestants prove the case.
-If it were not so serious you might say that history has a sense of humor.
-Protestants pull from the rubble of the past Saint Ignatius’ seven letters.
+If it were not so serious you might say history has a sense of humor.
+Protestants themselves pulled from the rubble of history Saint Ignatius’ seven letters.
 Reputable Protestant scholars rescued the Ignatian evidence, separating genuine from forgeries:

 Deal with it